dontgetenoughsleep/H.I.V.E.S/README.md

  - [ ] Learn how to read a datasheet (harder than it looks)
  - [ ] Learn how to program a ESP32 from Visual Studios (Or just move away from AdruinoIDE and really get my hands dirty to deepen my understanding)
  - [ ] Learn from anybody and everybody on everything involving embedded systems
- - [ ] Color organ that can set "moods" and dancing lights to music from speaker

 ## What will H.I.V.E.S be able to do?
 - Play music from posters (this would require it to have access to speakers and accounts.
 I'll put some pics of my work somewhere in the hub)